 Pain medications after surgery

-You don't have to endure severe pain after surgery.
+Severe pain after surgery can typically be successfully treated.
 Modern pain medications and anesthesia can control post-surgical pain and help your body heal.By Mayo Clinic Staff

 Planning for surgery

 Before surgery, you'll likely speak with your surgeon or other members of your care team.
 You may discuss pain management, treatment options and your particular needs.
 This conversation may include topics such as:

 - Pain expectations.
 Ask your doctor about pain typically associated with the procedure and how long your recovery is likely to last.

 - Previous experiences with pain.
 Talk to your doctor about your experience with pain and different methods of pain control.
 Mention what has and hasn't worked for you in the past.